This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Each organization offers a unique range of assistance, including therapy, summer camps, fundraisers for awareness, and more.

 The United Cerebral Palsy is one of the largest organizations and most prominent advocates for people with cerebral palsy in the United States.
-For additional information, refer to our article United Cerebral Palsy.
+For additional information, refer to our article, United Cerebral Palsy.

 Child Care Assistance

+People think of daycare centers where numerous children are watched and supervised while parents work.
 Although that is one aspect of child care, some parents may opt to have a babysitter who works with children with cerebral palsy in their home.
 Both types of child care have benefits and cons.

 In-home care allows children to have more one-on-one time with caregivers, as well as feel more comfortable as they are in their own homes.
 Many parents who have children with cerebral palsy find home care services easier for the child due to one-on-one attention in a comfortable, well-known environment.

-However, sometimes in-home care with a caregiver who specializes in caring for children with cerebral palsy can be more expensive when compared to daycare centers.
+However, sometimes, in-home care with a caregiver who specializes in caring for children with cerebral palsy can be more expensive when compared to daycare centers.

-Child care costs continue to soar, increasing faster than many families can afford, especially families with children who have cerebral palsy and already require many additional medical and therapy services.
+Childcare costs continue to soar, increasing faster than many families can afford, especially families with children who have cerebral palsy and already require many additional medical and therapy services.

 Lifelong Financial Assistance for Your Child's Birth Injury